 A feature I’d come to value in my previous Teneo and Oticon hearing aids is absent from the LiNX Quattro.
 I’d become used to hearing a special confirmatory double tone when returning the volume to its standard prescribed level.
 The LiNX Quattro only indicates this normal level visually, with a tiny marker on the app.
 This is hard to see unless you’re peering studiously at your phone and even then might be invisible to people with impaired sight.

 As I understand it, the rationale here is that hearing aids are now sophisticated enough to operate automatically within a range of acceptable volumes, adjusting themselves to the environment, so that a “norm value” for volume doesn’t mean much any more.
 Even so, I think I’d still like to be sure, for example after having turned down the volume manually during a noisy Tube journey, that when I arrive at my meeting I’ll be able to join in the conversation without further fiddling behind my ears.
 Some audible indication of this normal level would be very welcome.

 Having said that, my IT journalist colleague, Steve Cotterill, who has been deafer than I am for much longer and writes a specialist Facebook blog for the hearing impaired, tells me he’s never come across this feature in any of the hearing aids he has tested and doesn’t imagine it would be particularly useful.
 So I can only report my personal feelings here.
 A norm alert seems to me very useful and I miss it.

-When connected the app is remarkable useful.
-I mentioned earlier that will switch between the different programs your audiologist has fitted you with and within each program allow you to alter, not just the overall volume, but also—via the Sound Enhancer feature—the volume of the low, middle and treble frequencies.
+When connected, the app is remarkable useful.
+I mentioned earlier that it will switch between the different programs your audiologist has fitted you with and within each program allow you to alter, not just the overall volume, but also—via the Sound Enhancer feature—the volume of the low, middle and treble frequencies.

 These rough adjustments nowhere approach the fine tuning available to the audiologist, but I found them none the less useful.